kirtquist/4ir-guestbook-assignment/README.md

 # To access Prometheus:
     kubectl port-forward svc/grafana 9090:80

 Access Grafana via the browser at http://localhost:9090

 # To access Grafana:
     kubectl port-forward svc/grafana 32000:80
-Access Grafana via the browser at http://localhost:32000 Use the username and password provided after running pulumi up or pulumi output commands.
+Access Grafana via the browser at http://localhost:32000
+Use the username and password provided after running "pulumi up" or "pulumi output" commands.